pablodecm/phd_thesis/src/103_chapter_3.md

 as the basis of the simplest statistical model used in particle physics to link theoretical parameters and observations.
-This type of summary statistic is very effective when the parameter of interest is the cross section of a single process $\sigma_S$ and rest of background processes are well modelled by theoretical predictions and simulated observations.
+This type of summary statistic is very effective when the parameter of interest is the cross section of a single process $\sigma_S$ and the rest of background processes are well modelled by theoretical predictions and simulated observations.
 In that case, if all parameters but $\sigma_S$ are known, a *cut-and-count* sample-based